 Cleanse Affected Area

-This one’s gonna hurt, but cleansing the affected area prior to administering first aid is essential in order to avoid infection, speed up healing, and to remove the salty sweat residue that adds to irritation and increases friction.
+This one’s gonna hurt, but cleansing the affected area prior to administering first aid is essential in order to avoid infection, speed up healing, and remove the salty sweat residue that adds to irritation and increases friction.

 If you’re finding it hard to make a gauze or sterile pad stay in place, lubricate the affected area as much as possible before attempting to move on.
-Doing so might not cure the problem, but should allow you to continue your hike if you reapply the lube/lotion frequently — just sure to carry an ample supply!
+Doing so might not cure the problem, but should allow you to continue your hike if you reapply the lube/lotion frequently — just be sure to carry an ample supply!

-Hydrate (Before and During Hike)
+Hydrate (Before And During Hike)

 As mentioned above, H20 intake is one of the best means of ensuring your sweat’s salt content remains low.
-Once chafing sets in, hydrating adequately will help both to relieve the sting caused by salt crystals and to aid healing of the wound.
+Once chafing sets in, hydrating adequately will help both to relieve the sting caused by salt crystals and to aid in the healing of the wound.